kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  52.md

 an attack?
 (Select TWO)**

-- [x] Configure Auto Scaling with a high maximum number of instances to ensure it can scale accordingly
+- [x] :  Configure Auto Scaling with a high maximum number of instances to ensure it can scale accordingly

-- [x] Use CloudFront for distributing both static and dynamic content
+- [x] :  Use CloudFront for distributing both static and dynamic content

-- [ ] Use Spot instances to reduce the cost impact in case of attack
+- [ ] :  Use Spot instances to reduce the cost impact in case of attack

-- [ ] Use encryption on your EBS volumes
+- [ ] :  Use encryption on your EBS volumes

-- [ ] Use Placement Groups to ensure high bandwidth and low latency
+- [ ] :  Use Placement Groups to ensure high bandwidth and low latency

-*
+*----

+- #ddos #use_cloudfront #mitigation_techniques #availability #solutions_architect
 - hasExplain:: [[explanation_Question  52.md]]